craigbooker/itech.plus/src/pages/blog/understanding-mobile-storage.md

 ## Defining Your Use-case

-What functions do you do on a daly basis?
+What functions do you do on a daily basis?
 For instance, I use it to read the news, the Bible, to keep a journal.
 I also use it for interacting with financial institutions, finding restaurants, or going to the movie.
 I shop… I buy a lot of basic necessities through the use of my phone.
 As many do, I take a lot of photos.
 I use it to document receipts, keep records, etc. I use it to listen to audiobooks, podcasts, and videos.
 I am fairly social on my devices.
 I interact on social media, talk with friends, keep up with family.
 So by writing these things down, I can be aware of the data which might be on my phone.
 More importantly, I know which data I could live with and without.
 My intent here is to start the discussion which in turn will lead to identify the right backup solutions for your mobile device(s).

 ## Solution Types